-Celebrating 125 Years of Penn Newman
+Celebrating 125 Years

 Serving the University of Pennsylvania since 1893

-We are an apostolic Catholic community entrusted to Mary, working with the Penn university community to live a full Christian Life by generating spaces of prayer, encounter, reconciliation and service, from one heart to another.
+We are an apostolic Catholic community entrusted to Mary, working with the Penn university community to live a full Christian Life by providing spaces of prayer, encounter, reconciliation and service, from one heart to another.

-History: Birth of the Newman Movement
+Birth of the Newman Movement

 It was in 1893 that Timothy Harrington, a graduate medical student at the University of Pennsylvania, together with John J. Gilbride, James J. Walsh and his brother Joseph met with Father Garvey, pastor of St. James Parish, to explore ways of providing students with an ongoing enrichment of Catholic faith.
 The fruit of their work was the establishment of the Newman Club and eventually the Newman Apostolate, a recognized ministry within the Catholic Church.
 Newman Centers take their name from John Henry Cardinal Newman, the 19th century theologian whose insights placed theology at the heart of the university experience.